dancodingbr/calculator/docs/01_impact-mapping.md

 ```
  Id: [CALC-FE-01]
  Feature: Basic math operations
- In order to
+ In order to calculate the basic math operations more accurately
- As the
+ As a General User
- I want to
+ I want to be able to make my math operations using a computer
 ```

 ## References